Given the current pandemic, visits to our Headquarters and Training Centre are suspended until further notice.

 Longer and shorter placements may be facilitated on request.
 Third level student placements also available depending on experience and area of study.

-We are seeking student body support to begin Irish Guide Dog Student Societies in the main third level institutes in Ireland.
+We are seeking student body support to begin Irish Guide Dog for the Blind Student Societies in the main third level institutes in Ireland.
 If you are a student in a third level college, and would like to help us form one of these societies, please contact the coordinators below who are working on this effort.

 A Guide Dogs Student Society could be the conduit into the college for information on accessibility and rights relating to disability and more specifically the areas of autism and vision impairment awareness.